Sneha151004/CommuteSmart/README.md

 ```

 ## Summary
-The **CommuteGreen** project is designed to help users make informed and eco-friendly commuting choices while addressing common urban commuting challenges.
+The **CommuteSmart** project is designed to help users make informed and eco-friendly commuting choices while addressing common urban commuting challenges.
 It combines modern web technologies with a user-centric approach to provide valuable features like carbon footprint tracking and smart parking solutions.